confluentinc/examples/multiregion/README.md

 ==> Produce: Single-region Replication (topic: single-region) 5000 records sent, 240.453977 records/sec (1.15 MB/sec), 10766.48 ms avg latency, 17045.00 ms max latency, 11668 ms 50th, 16596 ms 95th, 16941 ms 99th, 17036 ms 99.9th.

+==> Produce: Multi-region Sync Replication (topic: multi-region-sync) 100 records sent, 2.145923 records/sec (0.01 MB/sec), 34018.18 ms avg latency, 45705.00 ms max latency, 34772 ms 50th, 44815 ms 95th, 45705 ms 99th, 45705 ms 99.9th.

 ==> Produce: Multi-region Async Replication to Observers (topic: multi-region-async) 5000 records sent, 228.258388 records/sec (1.09 MB/sec), 11296.69 ms avg latency, 18325.00 ms max latency, 11866 ms 50th, 17937 ms 95th, 18238 ms 99th, 18316 ms 99.9th.

-==> Produce: Multi-region Sync Replication (topic: multi-region-sync) 100 records sent, 2.145923 records/sec (0.01 MB/sec), 34018.18 ms avg latency, 45705.00 ms max latency, 34772 ms 50th, 44815 ms 95th, 45705 ms 99th, 45705 ms 99.9th.

 ```

 Observations:

-* The first two cases for topics `single-region` and `multi-region-async` have nearly the same throughput performance.
+* In the first and third cases, topics `single-region` and `multi-region-async` have nearly the same throughput performance (e.g., `1.15 MB/sec` and `1.09 MB/sec`, respectively, in the above example), because only the replicas in the `west` region need to ack.
-* The observers in the second case for topic `multi-region-async` didn't affect the overall producer throughput because the `west` region is sending an `ack` back to the producer after it has been replicated twice in the `west` region, and it is not waiting for the async copy to the `east` region.
-* In the third case for topic `multi-region-sync`, due to the poor network bandwidth between the `east` and `west` regions and due to an ISR made up of brokers in both regions, it took a big throughput hit.
+* In the second case for topic `multi-region-sync`, due to the poor network bandwidth between the `east` and `west` regions and due to an ISR made up of brokers in both regions, it took a big throughput hit (e.g., `0.01 MB/sec` in the above example).
 This is because the producer is waiting for an `ack` from all members of the ISR before continuing, including those in `west` and `east`.
+* The observers in the third case for topic `multi-region-async` didn't affect the overall producer throughput because the `west` region is sending an `ack` back to the producer after it has been replicated twice in the `west` region, and it is not waiting for the async copy to the `east` region.

 ## Consumer Testing